jorgenponder/video-tools/README.md

 Lowering the resolution to 576 made no difference in file size.

 Lowering the mp3 quality to "5" gave a 5% smaller video file.

+Withe preset JSON file, about 46% of teh file size is sound.
+You could probably then get down to 75% of total file size with some worse sound quality.
+However sound is the most important part of a press conference video.